 Category: flash fiction

-“$2,000 will be awarded for the best short story, which will be published in the fall/winter 2021 issue of Colorado Review.”
+“$2,500 will be awarded for the best short story, which will be published in the fall/winter issue [insert year] of Colorado Review.”

 Category: previously unpublished short stories